 Daryl Jannuzzi writes: WGN wooed John Doremus from the WAIT morning show as permanent overnight host at WGN after Cliff Mercer in late 1971 or '72.
 He didn't last all that long (maybe just 2 or 3 years).
 There might have been someone else after him until Ed Schwartz came over from WIND.
 Bill Buckley replaced John Doremus on WAIT.

-Aug H. Schwiesow writes: My fond memories of Franklin go way back to the early 1940s when he was an announcer for the "Jack Armstrong, the all American Boy" Later he had a 15 minute segment on WGN at about 3:00 PM and we would listen to him as often as we could.
+Aug H. Schwiesow writes: My fond memories of Franklyn go way back to the early 1940s when he was an announcer for the "Jack Armstrong, the all American Boy" Later he had a 15 minute segment on WGN at about 3:00 PM and we would listen to him as often as we could.
 I have four of his records and would like to see a CD produced with these recordings.

-I am privileged to own two watches that belonged to Franklin, both engraved on the case.
+I am privileged to own two watches that belonged to Franklyn, both engraved on the case.
 One is the watch that he wore when he flew his AT-6; the other is a watch presented to him in 1969 by a suburban police department.
 These are prized possessions of mine.
 We also have a pocket watch and a .
-22 rifle that was a part of Franklin's collection.
+22 rifle that was a part of Franklyn's collection.

 I knew Paul Crumb who was an engineer at WGN for many years and also knew him as a member of the IL Chapter of the Silver Wings, a pilots organization.
-In my conversations with Paul I found it unbelievable that WGN did not retain any of Franklin's broadcasts in its archives.
+In my conversations with Paul I found it unbelievable that WGN did not retain any of Franklyn's broadcasts in its archives.

 George Kellogg writes: Back in 1963, I obtained a "Melody of Love" album dedicated and signed (twice) by FM.
 I had just broken up with Louise and never gave it to her.
 I ran across it the other day and looked up FM on the internet.
 People seem to be moved by his efforts.
 Since Louise liked him so much, I found her name and address on the net so I will send it to her after 39 years.